-In addition, Project Teams may not use independent research and development (IR&D) funds57 to meet their cost share obligations under cooperative agreements.
-However, Project Teams may use IR&D funds to meet their cost share obligations under Technology investment Agreements.
+In addition, Project Teams may not use independent research and development (IR&D) funds to meet their cost share obligations under cooperative agreements.

 Project Teams may not use the same cash or in-kind contributions to meet cost share requirements for more than one project or program.